NicholasJV/pencil-kata/README.md

 `npm test`

 This will launch Chrome as the browser environment by default.
-It will automatically close when you stop the test process in terminal (and vice versa -- closing the browser will stop the test process). `Ctrl-C` will stop the test process manually, but you probably guessed that.
+It will automatically close when you stop the test process in terminal (`Ctrl-C`).
+Closing the Karma browser window will also stop the test process).

 Safari and Firefox launchers will also install by default; to specify which ones launch automatically, uncomment them in the `browsers` property of `karma.conf.js`

 The tests will reload automatically on changes to the files.
 You can view the test output in the console, or use

-`npm run browserTestOutput` to open an html file that displays the test output in a clear format.
+`npm run html` to open an html file that displays the test output in a clear format.

-The html file should be overwritten every file change, so just refresh the browser to see updated test output.
+The html file will be overwritten on every file change, so just refresh the browser to see updated test output.

 Test coverage is automatically generated into an html report inside test/coverage/[subfolder], with a subfolder for each browser enabled.
 Use